-The Single-Family-Rental industry has entered a new age.
+The Single Family Rental industry has entered a new age.
 As large companies continue to buy out smaller competitors and enter new markets, the demand for scalable property services is at an all-time high.
 Companies managing as few as 50 properties are looking for simple and streamlined processes to stay lean and increase profits.
 Managing lawn care for portfolios has always been a hassle.
 Self-service lawn care (lawn care is the responsibility of the tenants) is an industry standard but has proven to be ineffective.
-Regardless of the renters’ intentions, lawn care if often forgotten or ignored.
-The challenge of portfolio-wide lawn care is only becoming more complicated as the industry continues to boom.
+Regardless of the renters’ intentions, lawn care is often forgotten or ignored.
+The challenge of portfolio-wide lawn care is only becoming more complicated as the industry continues to boom

 REITs (Real Estate Investment Trust) with as many as 100,000 properties are a new phenomenon.
 This means that standard business operations don’t yet exist, and service companies are racing to meet the demand.
 Players in the REIT field are actively identifying new problems and exploring what does and doesn’t work.